Graduate Business Study Abroad Opportunities

 John Brown University offers international practicums in conjunction with its graduate business programs.
 International practicums include travel to places in Central America and Asia and are open to all graduate business and leadership students.

 The International Business Practicum in China was designed to compliment graduate business students by helping them gain a global perspective on the world’s fastest growing economy.
-Students travel to Hong Kong, Shenzhen, Shanghai, and Beijing to tour retailing, manufacturing facilities, and meet with major consumer product companies to learn strategies for success in China.
+Students travel to Hong Kong, Shenzhen, Shanghai, and Beijing to tour retailing facilities, receive a briefing from the US Embassy, and meet with major consumer product companies to learn strategies for success in China.